 Digital Animation is a program that focuses on animation production.
-There's a common first semester where you develop your traditional artistic skills of drawing, painting, sculpture and visual language/composition.
+There's a common first term, where you develop your traditional artistic skills of drawing, painting, sculpture and visual language/composition.
 You also explore the two types of animation (2D and 3D).

 - This program is eligible for an optional cooperative education (co-op) credit course between year one and two.

 - Co-op provides an opportunity for paid employment – in a field related to your program.

 - Opportunities are full-time work placements that last 12 to 16 weeks.

 - Our co-op program follows Co-operative Education and Work-Integrated Learning (CEWIL) guidelines.

 - For more information visit Work Experience Opportunities.

 - Every student has access to their own traditional animation desk and there are two computer labs with current industry-standard software.